Tudela: History

 Archeological excavations have shown that the area of Tudela has been populated since the Lower Paleolithic era.
 The town of Tudela was founded by the Romans on Celt-Iberian settlements.
 Since then the town has been inhabited continuously.
 The Roman poet Marcus Valerius Martialis (Epigrams Book IV, 55) "recalls in grateful verse" the town of Tutela compared to his native Bilbilis.
 The city was later taken by the Arabs during the Umayyad conquest of Hispania and became the Muslim emirate of Al-Hakam I in 802 under Amrus ibn Yusuf al-Muwalad.
+They named it تطيلة (Tatīlah).

 At the beginning of the 9th century, the strategic importance of Tudela as a site on the river Ebro was enhanced by historical and political circumstances.
 It became the base of the Muwallad Banu Qasi family, local magnates converted to Islam that managed to stay independent of the emirs, establishing an on-off alliance and close ties with the Kings of Pamplona over the next century.
 With the power of the Banu Qasi fading at the onset of the 10th century, the town fell under the influence of the rising Caliphate of Córdoba and had to come up against a more aggressive policy on the part of the new dynasty ruling in Pamplona, the Ximenes, who had set up close ties with their neighbouring Christian kingdoms.

 The town was used by Muslims as a bridgehead to fight against the expanding Kingdom of Navarre.
 When Christians under Alfonso the Battler conquered Tudela in 1119, three different religious communities were living there: